ChrisH2727/Milestone-3/README.md

 ![Information Architecture](readmeimg/datastructure.png)

-The collections **source** and **user** provide the two main data repositories with collections **department**, **location**, **laboratories**, **encapsuationtype** and **security group** providing a repository for constant data.
+The collections **source** and **user** provide the two main data repositories with collections **department**, **location**, **laboratories**, **encapsuation** and **security group** providing a repository for constant data.

 The collection **source history** and **login history** provide an activity log allowing admin users to determine which users have loaned sources and how frequently the site is being visited.

 The collection **isotope** is considered to be semi permanent data.
-Over time changing usage patterns may result in some sources of specific isotope type being removed from circuation.
+Over time changing usage patterns may result in some sources of specific isotope type being removed from circulation.

 **Why MongoDB**

-- Data requires only key-value pairs - no complex interrelated tables
+- Data requires only key-value pairs - no complex inter-related tables.

-- Data is stored as text strings only - no complex data types
+- Data is stored as text strings only - no complex data types.

-- A large number of sources in the list - loans could extend to many 100s
+- A large number of sources in the list - loans could extend to many 100.

 <span id="wireframes"></span>

 ### 1.5 Wire Frames

-Wireframes are provide [here](readmeimg/WireFrame/datastructure.png) and are best examined inconjunction with the site navigation structure shown in section 1.6
+Wireframes are provide [here](readmeimg/WireFrame/datastructure.png) and are best examined inconjunction with the site navigation structure shown in section 1.6.

 <span id="navigation-structure"></span>